jchadwick/techbash2024-react/README.md

 This repository contains the slide deck and code examples used during the presentation.

-This repository contains the slide deck and code examples used during the presentation.

 **Check out the [slides online](https://www.jesschadwick.com/techbash2024-react)**

 ## Contents